 Compensation, Benefits, & Location

 - 401k with matching opportunities (after one year of full-time employment) at 5% as long as the employee defers 1%.

 Diversity, Equity, and Inclusion

-Both staff and Board have recently begun a formal process of examining ourselves and our organization with a DEI lens and have started implementing changes.
-Our intention is to do the work so that we can authentically embrace DEI principles as a core value that drives the success of our people, our partners, and our work.
+Staff and Board have begun a formal process of examining ourselves and our organization with a DEI lens and have started implementing changes.
+Our intention is to do this work so that we can authentically embrace DEI principles as a core value that drives the success of our people, our partners, and our work.

 How to Apply

 We welcome and encourage qualified people of all identities and abilities to apply.
-Please email to apply, letting us know in the text of the submission email where you saw the job posted or how you heard about it, and include a resume and 1-page cover letter that describes your interest in this position and your relevant qualifications and experience.
-Priority review given to applications received by January 20th, 2022; position open until filled.
+Please email to apply, letting us know how/where you heard about the job, and include a resume or CV and 1-page cover letter that describes your interest in LLTK and this position, and your relevant qualifications and experience.
+Application review begins on April 24, 2023; the position will remain open until filled.

 We look forward to receiving your materials.
-Please send them to Allegra Horioka at email@example.com.
+Please send them to Scott Jenkins at email@example.com.
 We’re a small team and politely request that follow-up calls or emails be restricted to technical questions or necessary accommodations having to do with applying.